About

 The event saw the participation of 24 national representatives from 16 EU Member States.

-The day started with an introduction by Robert Szucs from DG MOVE and Alan OBrien from EIB-JASPERS, followed by a presentation from the European Commission on the revised TEN-T Regulation and European guidance for NSSPs.
-Prof. Tom Rye, a key expert from the delivering consortium, provided an overview of NSSPs, outlining key elements, challenges, and examples of best practices.
+The day began with an introduction from representatives of DG MOVE and EIB-JASPERS, followed by a presentation from the European Commission on the revised TEN-T Regulation and European guidance for NSSPs.
+A key expert from the delivering consortium provided an overview of NSSPs, outlining key elements, challenges, and examples of best practices.

-The regional perspective was presented by Damien Tobie from the Walloon Region, highlighting the role of institutional SUMP support at the regional level.
-This was followed by a national perspective shared by Aleksandra Kopeć from the Polish Ministry of Infrastructure.
-Poland’s approach, emphasizing the importance of institutionalized best practices and evaluation, was particularly noted.
+The regional perspective was presented by a representative from the Walloon Region, highlighting the role of institutional SUMP support at the regional level.
+This was followed by a national perspective shared by a representative from the Polish Ministry of Infrastructure, emphasizing the importance of institutionalized best practices and evaluation in Poland's approach.

 Two facilitated discussions structured the day's interactive sessions: